cgc/rnd/overleaf-markdown/index.md

 title: Overleaf-Markdown
 ---

-# Overleaf-Markdown bookmarklet
+# Overleaf-Markdown bookmark

-This bookmarklet adds support to overleaf for a markdown-based project using real-time compilation of markdown and latex (via KaTeX).
+This bookmark adds support to Overleaf for real-time compilation of Markdown and LaTeX (via KaTeX).
+To use, open or create a project with Markdown files (make sure to use `.md` as a file extension) then click on this bookmark.

+LaTeX expressions like `$x=3$` are compiled via [KaTeX](https://katex.org/).
+For inline math, use one dollar sign `$x=3$`.
+For display mode, use two dollar signs `$$x=3$$`.

 ## Installation

-On a desktop computer, drag the bookmarklet link above to your bookmarks toolbar.
-To use it, go to a recipe and click on the bookmark.
+On a desktop computer, drag this bookmarklet link to your bookmarks toolbar.
+To use it, visit your Overleaf project with markdown files and click on the bookmark.

 [Overleaf-Markdown link]({{site.data.overleaf_markdown.BOOKMARKLET}})